material-foundation/flutter-packages/README.md

 # google_fonts

-The `google_fonts` package for Flutter allows you to easily use any of the 977 fonts (and their variants) from [fonts.google.com](https://fonts.google.com/) in your Flutter app.
+The `google_fonts` package for Flutter allows you to easily use any of the thousands of fonts available from [fonts.google.com](https://fonts.google.com/) in your Flutter app.

 ## Getting Started